 - Add cream, garam masala, and amchoor powder.
 Cook for ten minutes on low heat.

-adding one cumin seed to the oil; if it cracks right away, the oil is ready.
+- Heat the ghee in a small saucepan.
+Test the heat by adding one cumin seed to the oil; if it cracks right away, the oil is ready.
 Add cumin seeds.
 When they crack, add the asafetida, red chilies, and red chili powder.
 Stir for a few seconds.

 - Add one teaspoon of water to keep the spices from burning.
 Pour the spiced ghee over the dal.

 - Garnish with shredded ginger.